 "Students if you will..."

 I gently put down my pencil before closing my sketch book.

 My eyes blankly absorbed those departing images;

-She knew this; knew how others saw her, even her own farther, but couldn't manage to save herself, to change herself.
-No, how they saw her, that was her choice and she couldn't go back on it.
+Shannon knew this; knew how others saw her; even her own farther, but she couldn't manage to save herself... to change herself.
 This was the only way to be seen.
 Even if she drowned under the weight of it.